freakified/halcyon/README.md

 Download it on the Rebble Store: https://apps.rebble.io/en_US/application/67cb1c5fb7a02301b9a6e415

 Known issues:
  - Config page previews are always square even on round watches
- - The secondary text setting does not currently do anything
+ - The secondary text setting does not currently do anything because secondary text isn't implemented yet
  - The screenshots on the app store listing need some work
- - Need to upload source to Github
  - Needs more cool and exciting features